airtlab/face-recognition-from-mugshots-database/readme.md

 ![Sample of the mugshots available in the FRMDB](images/mugshots.gif)

-The videos of each subject are named “yyyy-mm-dd hh-mm-ss-CamX.mkv” using the timestamp corresponding to the start of the video (year-month-day hour-minutes-seconds) and an X index representing the camera which recorded the video (from 1 to 5).
+The videos of each subject are named “yyyy-mm-dd hh-mm-ss-CamX.mkv” and “yyyy-mm-dd CamX.mts”using the timestamp corresponding to the start of the video (year-month-day hour-minutes-seconds) and an X index representing the camera which recorded the video (from 1 to 5).

 The database is structured as follows.